golang/dep/docs/glossary.md

 ## Manifest

 A generic term, used across many language package managers, for the kind of information dep keeps in a `Gopkg.toml` file.

+## Metadata Service

+An HTTP service that, when it receives an HTTP request containing a `go-get=1` in the query string, treats interprets the path portion of the request as an import path, and responds by embedding data in HTML `<meta>` tags that indicate the type and URL of of the underlying source root.
+This is the server-side component of dynamic [deduction](#deduction).

+The behavior of metadata services is defined in the [Go documentation on remote import paths](https://golang.org/cmd/go/#hdr-Remote_import_paths).

+Variously referenced as "HTTP metadata service", "`go-get` HTTP metadata service", "`go-get` service", etc.

 ## Override